dsusco/tp.net-armageddon.org/_site/_special_rules/imperial-fist-fortified-positions.md

 ---
-name: Imperial Fist Fortifications
+name: Imperial Fist Fortified Positions
 ---
 Bunker
 : Counts as Fortifications (see [Terrain Effects](/tournament-pack/#terrain-effects)).
 Can hold three units.
+Units in a bunker may not be barged by a war engine.

 Gun Emplacement
 : Provides vehicles with a Cover Save that works in the same manner as an infantry cover save (see [Infantry Cover Saves](/tournament-pack/#infantry-cover-saves)).
 Can hold one unit.
+Units in a gun emplacement may not be barged by a war engine.

 Minefield
 : Enemy units with _Jumps Packs_ or _Skimmer_ must take dangerous tests for Minefields.
 Enemy units may not re-roll failed dangerous terrain tests for minefields.

 Trench
 : Can hold one infantry unit per 4cm of length.
+Units in a trench may not be barged by a war engine.
 {: .dl-colonated }

 <div class="table-responsive">